Road Safety Manual - World Road Association (PIARC)

 As noted above, as well as road user behaviour, road- and vehicle-related safety factors play a substantial part in fatal injury crashes.
 Progressive movement towards a Safe System requires all key stakeholders to accept their responsibilities to provide for safe overall operation of the network.
 This is in addition to the responsibilities that individual road users bear.
 This concept of ‘shared responsibility’ is at the core of the shift in traditional thinking about road crash contributing factors that a Safe System requires.

 The Safe System approach looks to infrastructure design, speed limits and vehicle safety features that individually (and together) minimise violent crash forces.
-It relies upon adequate education, legislation and enforcement efforts to gain high levels of road user compliance with road rules; effective licensing regimes to control the safety of drivers using the system (particularly novice drivers and riders); and the cancellation of licences when serious offences are committed.
+It relies upon adequate education, legislation and enforcement efforts to gain high levels of road user compliance with road rules; effective licensing regimes to control the safety of drivers using the system (particularly novice drivers and riders); and the cancelation of licences when serious offences are committed.
 A good standard of emergency post-crash care is also needed.

 This fundamental shift away from a “blame the road user” focus, to an approach that compels system providers or designers to provide an intrinsically safe traffic environment, is recognised as the key to achieving ambitious road safety outcomes (OECD, 2016).